bookofproofs/bookofproofs.github.io/_sources/history/20th-century/neumann-hanna.md

 * Between taking the Staatsexamen in 1936 and the summer of 1937 when she moved to Göttingen, Hanna took a job as a statistician at an institute of military economics.
 * When Hitler declared his decision to destroy Czechoslovakia at the end of May, Hanna realised that if she remained in Germany to complete her doctorate it could be many years before she would be able to marry Bernhard.
 * Hanna and Bernhard felt they could not openly marry until his parents were safe from possible reprisals.
-* Hanna and Bernhard were secretly married on 22 December 1938 at the local register office in Cardiff where Bernhard was working as a lecturer.
 * Hanna wrote her first paper On the elimination rule which was published in the Journal of the London Mathematical Society in 1940.
 * Bernhard was interned for a few months, following which he was drafted into the army, and Hanna enrolled at Oxford to study for a doctorate supervised by Olgar Taussky-Todd.
 * Hanna's thesis was on the subgroups of free products of groups with amalgamated subgroup, generalising the Kurosh subgroup theorem (proved in the 1930s) which describes subgroups of a free product of groups.